 Take Courses When You Want

-Sign up for SOFFI® training provided online.
+Sign up for SOFFI® training provided online as recorded webinars.
 Enjoy the cost savings of not having to travel!
-The same information is provided that you would get in a 2-day SOFFI® Course or by buying the series of 12 of our online courses (the first 12 listed here, marked by the numbers 1-12 and the asterisk ***).
-Total time: 13 hours, 1.3 ASHA CEUs
+The same information is provided that you would get in a 2-day SOFFI® Virtual Full Course Course or by buying the series of 12 of our online courses (marked by the asterisk ***).
+Total time: 13 hours

 SOFFI® is an integrated approach to supporting oral feeding in preterm and in medically complex infants, both in the NICU and in the Early Intervention setting.
-The primary approach offered online is the same as the 2-day in-person course and provides the practitioner with evidence-based information regarding feeding development as well as assessment and intervention strategies.
+The primary approach offered online is the same as the 2-day in-person course or the 3-day virtual course and provides the practitioner with evidence-based information regarding feeding development as well as assessment and intervention strategies.
 A free one-hour question and answer period is offered 4 times per year.
 After you complete the 12 webinars that are part of the course, and pass the quizzes, you will receive a Certified SOFFI® Professional certificate.
-You should take the quiz after each module to make sure you have mastered the material.

 Price for package = $369.
 Price if purchased individually = $495.